 25 “Know and understand this: From the time the word goes out to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven ‘sevens,’ and sixty-two ‘sevens.’
 It will be rebuilt with streets and a trench, but in times of trouble.
 26 After the sixty-two ‘sevens,’ the Anointed One will be put to death and will have nothing.
 The people of the ruler who will come will destroy the city and the sanctuary.
 The end will come like a flood: War will continue until the end, and desolations have been decreed.Daniel 9:21-26

-This is a prophecy of the ‘Anointed One’ (= Christ = Messiah) predicting when He would come.
-It would begin with the decree ‘to restore and rebuild Jerusalem’.
-Though Daniel was given and wrote this message (ca. 537 BCE) he did not live to see the start of this countdown.
+God gave a timetable for when the ‘Anointed One’ (= Christ = Messiah) would come.
+The timetable used a cycle of sevens.
+The prophecy said a countdown would begin with ‘the issuing of the decree to restore and rebuild Jerusalem’.
+God gave Daniel this prophecy around the year 537 BCE.
+But Daniel did not live to see the start of this countdown.

 The Decree to Restore Jerusalem